 RFID Tag Applications

 It would be impossible to name every application in which RFID has become useful.
 However, the following examples provide a good representation of the capabilities of RFID tags.

-As a payment alternative, RFID tags can be linked to credit or bank accounts and can be scanned by an RFID reader.
+RFID tags can used as payment alternatives.
+Tags can be linked to credit or bank accounts and can be scanned by an RFID reader.
 The transaction is complete once a private, preset PIN has been entered.
 These types of RFID tags are common in cell phones, key chains, poker chips, and even within credit cards themselves.

 Factories, warehouses, cargo operations, and delivery services regularly implement RFID tags for asset tracking to distribute and track cargo accurately and instantaneously.
 Large businesses and corporations may also tag important IT devices and electronics for quick locating.
 Manufacturers may keep track of assets far along the supply chain to analyze efficiency.

 Tags are regularly incorporated in merchandise to help retailers maintain an accurate inventory, as well as speed up the locating of particular items.
 It has been speculated that RFID chips may one day replace barcodes since hundreds of tags can read read at once.

 RFID tags are frequently inserted into ID badges and electronic keys.
 This allows selective access to locked doors and areas without the need to exchange or keep track of mechanical keys.

 RFID tags are occasionally affixed to humans.
 It is a common practice on oil rigs to tag important personnel so they can be found quickly in the event of an emergency.

 Within passports, RFID tags allow the passport to be read digitally and the individual is assessed against a database to determine entry.